Avumile-Yeko/AvumilePOEGit/README.md

 6. Thelwall, M. (2000). *Effective websites for small and medium‐sized enterprises*. *Journal of Small Business and Enterprise Development*, 7(2), 149–159.

 ## Part 3

+## ** Improvement from feedback received from part 2**
+I Added images on my products and services page and these images will be a visual representation of what we offer at ZeroFive-10 Technologies.

+## Part 3 Additions

 1. I created a JavaScript file, an external JS file, that was meant to make the website more interactive, I added animations and made the cards on the websites appear in an animated style.

 2. I added a back to the top button just before the footer of the website

 3. I added a "Date modified" on the footer, which houses a date that automatically adjusts.
 I also integrated the external JS file to the 6 main pages.

+4. I added images to the products and services.
+Images that show what we offer at the IT store

+5. I added Meta tags to the pages for better Search engine optimization SEO

+6. I created a sitemap for the website.
+I tried to download an extension that would debugg the sitemap but nothing worked so I will just trust that the sitemap is good.

+7. I created another page.
+This is the page that the user will be redirected to when they fill out the enquiry form.
+This page follows the same style and form of the main pages and all it will show is "Thank you.
+Our dedicated team will contact you within 24 business hours

+8. I changed some of the background images of the Home and About Us page because they made it hard to read the text on the pages.
+I changed it to some darker images.

+9. I added a typewriter style animation to the pages.
+This made the main headings appear like their being typed out when you open the pages.
+I had to embedd the JS for this part into each of the pages instead of put it into the external JS file.

+10. I added an